Quick answer

 Each habit pulls its weight.
 A steady routine and calm space lower resistance, short focused blocks protect concentration, and real breaks with effort praise keep motivation alive.
 Underneath them all, good sleep is what lets the day's learning stick.

 Verdict: Build a steady routine, short focused blocks, and real breaks during the day, and praise effort over grades.
-Then let Sleepytale own the calm end of it, protecting the good sleep that quietly powers every other study habit, so your child wakes up ready to focus.
+Then let Cleo be the friend who answers the curious questions along the way and gives the evening a calm ending, protecting the good sleep that quietly powers every other study habit, so your child wakes up ready to focus.

 Frequently Asked Questions